AlvaKarlsson/portfolio3/README.md

 ![Play again y](https://user-images.githubusercontent.com/114992573/203928852-bdf73e8c-9a8e-4653-a9fb-60be464a7f14.png)

+## Data Model
+To include some type of data model, I chose to do a Player class as a model that worked with the type of project I constructed.

+The class stores the choises both the computer and the player has and are later compared with eachother to see who won or not.

 ## Testing
 The code has been tested in different ways to make sure it works in every way.